“So, how much are you looking to raise on your crowdfunding campaign?” I ask.

 I asked our strategic partner Greg Appelhof, President and CEO of SPRING (a strategic retail accelerator), to weigh in on the subject.
 We work with Greg on many of our client’s projects because of SPRING’s vast knowledge of retail and building brands for the long-term.
 Here’s what he had to say:

 “Although Retail initially got excited about the prospects of crowdfunding— the euphoria quickly dissolved.

 Today, crowdfunding is an important market marker, with crowdfunding being an amazing tool to understand product/market fit, customer profile, product preference and roadmap.
 When crowdfunding is followed by timely shipment, great product reviews, operational and manufacturing scale, and a roadmap beyond the “Hit” product, then Retail can gain confidence in a company who uses crowdfunding as a product launch strategy.
 Retailers do not create categories, entrepreneurs and innovation companies do.
 Crowdfunding has accelerated this process across many categories.
 Retail has benefitted from this new channel of innovation.
 Smartwatch (Pebble), Smart Home (LIFX), Robotic (UBTECH), Computing (Kano).

 What crowdfunding does best is bring AMAZING global recognition.
 Retailers use this as a gauge and then look for evidence the company can execute.”

-Again, similar to the investment myth, retailers gauge interest in a product by how well the crowdfunding campaign but it’s not the most important metric.
+Again, similar to the investment myth, retailers gauge interest in a product by how much the crowdfunding campaign raised but it’s not the most important metric.
 They are more interested in your ability to execute.
 That includes delivering a high quality product on time, delivering a great customer experience, and being able to scale manufacturing and fulfillment to meet demand.

 Myth #3: I need to raise all the funds before my Indiegogo or Kickstarter campaign ends